 Tiles can display different types of content.
 They can contain an icon, a title, an informative text, numbers, and charts.
 The information shown is based on data supplied by the app, such as key performance indicators (KPIs).

 Users can personalize their home page by selecting the tiles for the apps they want to use from the tile catalog.
 The apps available in the tile catalog depend on the user’s role.

 The number of visible tiles on the launchpad home page depends on the screen resolution.
 If the tiles in a group do not fit in one row, they are wrapped to the next row.
-The tiles also appear smaller on smartphones.
+The tiles also appear smaller on small screens.

-The generic tile control currently supports two tile sizes (smartphone and desktop/tablet) and two tile dimensions (1 x 1 and 2 x 1).
+The generic tile control currently supports two tile sizes (one for size S, and one for larger screens) and two tile dimensions (1 x 1 and 2 x 1).
 The layout of the generic tile is fixed, with designated areas for the header, content area, and footer.

 Texts in the header area:

 The header can have up to two lines of text before it is truncated.

 - Optional subtitle